In Pictures: How one hospital is faring as Sudan's health care system is devastated by war

 NPR spent three days reporting from one hospital in Omdurman, a city in Sudan’s capital region, to see the toll facing hospitals and medical staff.

-52-year-old Dr. Jamal Mohammed is an orthopedic surgeon and the director general of Al Nao hospital in Omdurman.
+Fifty-two-year-old Dr. Jamal Mohamed is an orthopedic surgeon and the director general of Al Nao hospital in Omdurman.

-Before the war, he lived in Khartoum with his family.
-But when the fighting began last April, his wife and children fled to Egypt, while he stayed behind.
+Before the war, he lived in Khartoum, Sudan's capital, with his family.
+But when the fighting began April 2023, his wife and children fled to Egypt, while he stayed behind.

-When Khartoum was taken by the Rapid Support Forces, or RSF in the early months of the war last year, Dr Mohammed fled to Omdurman, which is controlled by the army.
-Then he joined Al Nao Hospital working as a volunteer, and then leading it.
+When Khartoum was taken by the Sudanese paramilitary Rapid Support Forces, or RSF, in the early months of the war last year, Mohamed fled to Omdurman, which is controlled by the Sudanese army.
+Then he joined Al Nao Hospital, working as a volunteer, and became its director.

-Like all the medical staff there, he hasn’t been paid a salary since the war began, only small stipends of less than $60
+Like all the medical staff there, he hasn’t been paid a salary since the war began, only small monthly stipends.

 There used to be dozens of medical centers in Omdurman before the war.
 Most have been forced to shut down because of a lack of supplies, staff or funding, or because they’ve been destroyed by the fighting.
 Now there’s just seven and Al Nao is one of the largest still functioning.

-The RSF controls large parts of the capital city, Khartoum, just across the Nile river.
+The RSF controls large parts of Khartoum, just across the river Nile.
 The Sudanese army has made gains there, in renewed fighting over the last week, and it also controls most of Omdurman.

-Virtually every day, the army launches air strikes into Khartoum.
-The RSF constantly shell Omdurman, destroying homes, schools and hospitals.
+Virtually every day, the army launches airstrikes into Khartoum.
+The RSF constantly shells Omdurman, destroying homes, schools and hospitals.

-Al Nao hospital has been shelled at least five times, according to Dr Mohammed, who says they’ve been deliberately targeted, which would constitute a war crime.
+Al Nao hospital has been shelled at least five times, according to Mohamed.
+He says the hospital has been deliberately targeted, which would constitute a war crime.

 The day before NPR’s team arrived, it was shelled by the RSF, according to the hospital.
 While the team was there, the surrounding area was also shelled repeatedly.